Social Media News Releases achieve double the coverage of “Traditional” Press Releases

 When 54% of press releases from the big wires apparently never get written about, wouldn’t focussing more on the half that are of interest be a better use of the PR industry’s resources?

-10 Responses to “Social Media News Releases achieve double the coverage of “Traditional” Press Releases”
+9 thoughts on “Social Media News Releases achieve double the coverage of Traditional Press Releases

 Were the SMNRs for news announcements that did not also have traditional releases?